 Wilson leaving Hartselle as superintendent

-Superintendent Vic Wilson is leaving Hartselle City Schools to become executive director of the Council for Leaders in Alabama Schools.
-He said Tuesday he has told the school board and administrators and will submit his resignation during a special-called meeting next week.
+Vic Wilson is leaving Hartselle City Schools as superintendent to become the executive director of the Council for Leaders in Alabama Schools.
+He said he has told the school board and administrators and will submit his resignation during a special-called meeting some day next week.

 Start the conversation, or Read more at The Decatur Daily.